39 people are interested

 Victim Advocate with Boulder County Sheriff's Office

-The Boulder County Sheriff’s Office is seeking volunteers to serve as victim advocates to provide assistance to victims of crime, accidents, trauma and other critical events.
+The Boulder County Sheriff’s Office is seeking volunteers to serve as on-scene victim advocates to provide assistance to victims of crime and traumatic events.

-Working as a victim advocate offers the opportunity to touch the lives of others by providing a valuable source of support and information to those who have had their lives altered by traumatic events.
+Working as a victim advocate offers the opportunity to touch the lives of others by providing a valuable source of support and information to those who have had their lives altered by a crime or traumatic event.

 No prior experience is necessary, training will be provided.
-The deadline to apply is April 1.
 Ideal volunteers are at least 21 years old, calm, compassionate, emotionally mature and non-judgmental.

-If accepted into the training program, advocates attend 40 hours of training in crisis intervention, grief response, legal procedures, law enforcement and resource information.
-Training will be held in Boulder on Tuesday and Thursday evenings (6-9:00 p.m.) and on Saturdays (8-4:30 p.m.) from April 13 through May 1.
+If accepted into the program, advocates must attend 40 hours of training in advocacy, crisis intervention, grief response, victim right's, criminal justice processes and resource information.

-The advocates must be willing to make a one-year commitment to the program and to attend monthly support meetings.
+On-Scene Volunteer Advocates must be willing to make a one-year commitment to the program, attend monthly program meetings, and to commit to one on-call shift per month.

 *Ask us how we are addressing the impacts of COVID-19*